astronuttt/fastlimits/README.md

 fastapi-limiter: <a href="https://github.com/long2ice/fastapi-limiter" target="_blank">https://github.com/long2ice/fastapi-limiter</a>

-These are two great libraries, but each of them lack some functionality, so I decided to extend them and create FastLimiter.
+These are two great libraries, but each of them lack some functionality, so I decided to extend them and create FastLimits.

 ## Quick Start